SaiKrishnaMohan7/Playground/k8s/README.md

 - Use the above two in combination to generate a resource definition file quickly, that you can then modify and create resources as required, instead of creating the files from scratch.

 - _POD_
-  - Create an NGINX Pod: `kubectl run nginx --image=nginx`
+  - Create an NGINX Pod: `kubectl run nginx --image=nginx`: This actually creates a deployment (But I was able to delete the pod; Scrutinize)
   - Generate POD Manifest YAML file (-o yaml).
 Don't create it(--dry-run): `kubectl run nginx --image=nginx  --dry-run=client -o yaml`

 - Deployment